Timwi/EsotericIDE/README.md

 ## Incomplete implementations

 There are incomplete implementations for these included in the source.
 However, the C# project (the `csproj` file) does not include them, so the IDE doesn’t list them.
-You will have to include the files in the EsotericIDE project and recompile it.
+You will have to include the files in the Esoteric IDE project and recompile it.

 * **[Funciton](http://esolangs.org/wiki/Funciton)** — Struggling to support stepwise debugging for this one.
 For the moment, use [Funciton Interpreter](https://bitbucket.org/Timwi/funciton-interpreter) instead, which includes a Funciton-to-IL compiler.
 * **[Mornington Crescent](http://esolangs.org/wiki/Mornington_Crescent)** — No support for the jumpstack.